srimanikantaarjun/Neural-Networks-from-Scratch/README.md

 ## Why not use libraries like everyone does?
 It is easy.
 * Implementing any algorithm/model using libraries is like building a car with ~Robots and heavy machinery~.
 Easy and all we need to do is sit back and relax
-* On the other hand, implementing an algorithm with as intricate as possible from scratch is like building a **Rolls - Royce car, the pinnacle of cars**.
+* On the other hand, implementing an algorithm with as intricate as possible from scratch is like building a car with our own hand (Tip: We know where it went wrong, Easy to debug).
 Not easy to make.
 Takes time.
 We cannot sit back and relax.
 We fine-tune every aspect of it (My favorite part about doing something from scratch).

 I would love to pick your brain and get mine picked as well🤖✍🏼